mpizenberg/rgbd-tracking-evaluation/README.md

 - Indirect dependencies coming from those above.
 - Maybe something else I had already installed.

+If you are running on Ubuntu, you can find exact dependencies required from a fresh Ubuntu install by looking at the docker files in the `dockerfiles/` directory.
+And if you are not on Ubuntu, chances are you can manage ;)

 [open-cv]: https://opencv.org/
 [ceres-solver]: http://ceres-solver.org/
 [eigen3]: http://eigen.tuxfamily.org/index.php?title=Main_Page